k2bd/firebasil/README.md

     )
 ```

-The `Auth` class will use production GCP endpoints and routes for auth by default, unless the `FIREBASE_AUTH_EMULATOR_HOST` environment variable is set, in which case the defaults change to the emulator.
+The `AuthClient` class will use production GCP endpoints and routes for auth by default, unless the `FIREBASE_AUTH_EMULATOR_HOST` environment variable is set, in which case the defaults change to the emulator.
 This can be overridden in both cases by passing in `identity_toolkit_url`, `secure_token_url`, and `use_emulator_routes` explicitly.

 ## Realtime Database (RTDB)